Cycles in Color-Critical Graphs: Proper Coloring

-Since paths in $H$ follow colors according to $\sigma$, and $\phi(y)=\phi(x)$, the length of any $x,y$-path in $H$ is a multiple of $r$, and the cycle in $G$ completed by adding the edge $yx$ has length congruent to $1$ modulo $r$.
-Furthermore, since the coloring $\phi$ is fixed, the resulting $x,y$-paths in $G$ are distinct for distinct choices of $\sigma$. \end{proof}
+Since paths in $F$ follow colors according to $\sigma$, and $\phi(y)=\phi(x)$, the length of any $x,y$-path in $F$ is a multiple of $r$, and the cycle in $G$ completed by adding the edge $yx$ has length congruent to $1$ modulo $r$.
+Furthermore, since the coloring $\phi$ is fixed, the resulting $x,y$-paths in $G$ are distinct for distinct choices of $\sigma$.
+Hence we obtain $\PE i1{r-1}(k-i)$ cycles through $e$. \end{proof}

-Our result was motivated by a similar argument due to Brewster, McGuinness, Moore, and Noel~\cite{BMMN}, which we sketch in our language to generalize the quantitative result.
-For $k>2$, they showed that if $G$ is not $k$-colorable but $G-xy$ is $k$-colorable, then $G-xy$ contains at least $(k-1)!/2$ cycles whose lengths are multiples of $k$.
-The early paper of Tuza~\cite{Tuz} notes that Toft and Tuza had observed that every graph that is not $k$-colorable contains a cycle whose length is divisible by $k$, for $k>2$.
+Our result was motivated by a similar quantitative argument by Brewster, McGuinness, Moore, and Noel~\cite{BMMN}.
+We state it in our terminology to generalize it.
+For $k>2$, they showed that if $G$ is not $k$-colorable but $G-xy$ is $k$-colorable, then $G-xy$ contains at least $(k-1)!/2$ cycles with lengths divisible by $k$.
+The early paper of Tuza~\cite{Tuz} notes that Toft and Tuza had observed for $k>2$ that every non-$k$-colorable graph contains a cycle whose length is divisible by $k$.